 Study the complexities of communications management for global organizations and work closely with an executive coach to identify personal values, leadership style, and aspirations.

-To earn an EMPS in Global Strategic Communications, you must successfully complete 5 courses (30 credits total).
-Each course combines online learning activities with on-site residencies.
-You'll progress through the one-year program as a cohort, with classes beginning in the fall of the academic year.
+To earn an EMPS in Global Strategic Communications, you must successfully complete 7 courses (30 credits total).
+The courses combine online learning activities with on-site residencies.
+You'll progress through the 17-month program as a cohort, with classes beginning in the fall of the academic year.